- Wood gluing questions

 The wood surface needs to be clean and free from any old glue.
 Wipe away all dust particles and dirt.

-If stubborn grime persists on the surface, use light grit sandpaper or use rubbing alcohol but wait about 3 minutes for it to evaporate because of the flammable nature.
+If stubborn grime persists on the surface, use light grit sandpaper or use rubbing alcohol and wait about 3 minutes for the chemicals to evaporate.

 For old stuck glue, use a chisel, knife, or paint scraper to scrape the hard drips away.

-Old glue weakens the strength of new glue, so you must scrape and remove it.
+Old glue weakens the strength of new glue, so you must remove past remnants from sight.

 Prepare your clamps to hold steady until done

-For loose pieces, use wide C-shaped clamps because they easily reach over to secure different pieces together.
+For loose pieces, use wide C-shaped clamps because the jaws easily reach over to secure different pieces together.

 If some pieces don’t need much pressure you can use thick rubber bands to keep the pieces together.